We offer you support

 Project types at AgoraNatura

-Below you will find type-specific recommendations for the selection of suitable areas and measures as well as methods for describing and monitoring the expected results.
-You can download the documents as soon as you are registered at AgoraNatura.
+The following project types are through the natureplus-Standard recognised.
+You will find recommendations for the selection of suitable areas and measures as well as methods for describing and monitoring the expected results.
+You can download the documents once you are registered with AgoraNatura.

-The aim is the conservation or development of species- and individual-rich wild herb populations with often endangered wild herb species in fields …
+The aim is to maintain or develop species- and individual-rich wild herb populations with often endangered arable wild herb species ...

-The aim is to preserve the highly endangered plant communities of wet grassland, fresh meadows and mesophilic grassland …
+The aim is to preserve the highly endangered plant communities of the wet grassland, the fresh meadows and also the mesophilic grassland stands ...

 The aim is to preserve valuable orchards as part of a diverse cultural landscape ...

-The aim is to develop a vegetation particularly rich in flowers and structures on arable land …
+The aim is to develop a particularly flower-rich and structurally rich vegetation on arable land ...